-The truth is, we are concerned and we think it is important to raise awareness on this topic.
-But at the same time, a situation like has never happened before; therefore, the evidence and research are lacking to determine the specific impact that masks may or may not have on a child’s speech and/or language development.
+The truth is, we are concerned about the impact that masks may have on language learning for babies and toddlers, but we also believe that parents can compensate by making a language-rich home (mask-free) environment.
+As this continues to be a novel situation, the evidence and research are lacking to determine the specific impact that masks may or may not have on a child’s speech and/or language development.

 But here is what we do know based on several relatable research studies and sources…